TolikPylypchuk/Cineaste/docs/05-technical.md

 If you want to build your own version of this app, you simply need .NET Core 3.1.
 That's it, there are no special prerequisites.

+Run the `Publish-App` script to create a zipped app which you can then extract to anywhere.

 If you also want to build the docs locally, you need Jekyll.